 Baubie awoke early one morning, thinking she heard a noise on her balcony.
 From the balcony door, she saw nothing had been disturbed.
 The next morning, the same thing happened.
 Baubie wasn’t a person with an overly active imagination, so she set her alarm clock to wake up early the following day.
 Arising, she quietly went to the balcony door and discovered a poorly dressed man sleeping on her balcony.
-His alarm clock went off, he went over the balcony rail and disappeared down the street.
+His alarm clock went off, he went over the balcony rail, and he disappeared down the street.

 Baubie wasn’t a person to wish anyone harm.
 She knew the man must be in very bad financial trouble to secretly live on her poor balcony, and she was certain he wasn’t dangerous.
 After all, he hadn’t tried to break into her apartment!

-That evening, after dinner, she put out a package of leftovers for her “balcony guest.”
+That evening after dinner, she put out a package of leftovers for her “balcony guest.”
 The following morning she found the leftovers had been eaten, and her guest had left money for the food.
-She put his money safely under a spare pillow and blanket, along with a dinner that night — and many other nights.
+She put his money safely under a spare pillow and blanket, along with a dinner that night and many other nights.

 His first goal after paying off his business debts was to repay “his grandmotherly angel” for her generous kindness, but Baubie wouldn’t have it.
 His words and knowing he was well were enough.
-She invited him to dinner, insisting he repay his wife’s parents with the money he had saved, which he agreed to.
+She invited him to dinner, insisting he repay his wife’s parents with the money he had saved, which he agreed to do.